-The key role of the board is to determine the strategy for achieving our mission (subject to general council consultation and approval) and the oversight of the implementation of that strategy across our range of activities.
+The key role of the board is to determine the strategy for achieving our mission and the oversight of the implementation of that strategy across our range of activities.
 This includes our values, ethics, image and communications.

 The Charity Commission (the body which regulates charities like the Ramblers in England and Wales) produces a useful guide to the role and responsibilities of trustees, called The Essential Trustee.
 For more information visit www.charity-commission.gov.uk.

-The board of trustees has a finance and operations sub-committee, chaired by the honorary treasurer.
-The agenda, minutes, and papers from its meetings are available to all trustees.
+The board of trustees has a finance and risk committee, chaired by the honorary treasurer.
+The committee has delegated authority from the board of trustees to oversee and advise the board on: